-The Corporate Governance Statement issued pursuant to Section 289f and Section 315d of the German Commercial Code (Handelsgesetzbuch – HGB) includes the Declaration of Conformity in respect of the German Corporate Governance Code, relevant details of corporate governance practices that go beyond the legal requirements, and a description of the composition and procedural methods adopted by the Management Board, the Supervisory Board, and the Committees of the Supervisory Board.
-Additionally, it provides details of the defined targets and concepts pursued with regard to the composition of the Management Board and the Supervisory Board.
+The Corporate Governance Statement issued pursuant to Section 289f and Section 315d of the German Commercial Code (Handelsgesetzbuch – HGB) includes, in particular, the Declaration of Conformity in respect of the German Corporate Governance Code, relevant details of corporate governance practices that go beyond the legal requirements, a description of the procedural methods adopted by the Management Board and the Supervisory Board, and details of the composition and procedural methods of Committees of the Supervisory Board as well as further disclosures on circumstances relevant to the company.
+This Corporate Governance Statement represents a combined document for ElringKlinger AG and the Group.

 Pursuant to Section 161 of the German Stock Corporation Act (Aktiengesetz – AktG), the supervisory board and management board of exchange-listed stock corporations are obliged to issue an annual declaration stating that the recommendations of the "Code of the Government Commission on German Corporate Governance" have been and will continue to be complied with and, if applicable, specifying which recommendations have not been or will not be applied.
 Any departures from the recommendations must be explained.

-The Management Board and Supervisory Board of ElringKlinger AG hereby issue a Declaration of Conformity pursuant to Section 161 AktG, stating that the Company has complied with, currently complies with and will in future comply with the recommendations of the "Government Commission German Corporate Governance Code" in the version dated February 7th, 2017, with the following exceptions.
+The Management Board and Supervisory Board of ElringKlinger AG hereby issue a Declaration of Conformity pursuant to Section 161 AktG, stating that the company has complied with, currently complies with and will in future comply with the recommendations of the "Government Commission German Corporate Governance Code" in the version dated April 28, 2022, with the following exceptions.

 There is no general age limit for Management Board members.
 The main focus for ElringKlinger is on the qualifications as well as the experience required by candidates to be appointed to the board.
 Given the provisions set out in the German General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz – AGG), which does not apply directly to this case but at the very least provides a basis for analogous application, the company is of the opinion that the approach of specifying an age limit is inappropriate.